 - 1 tablespoon granulated sugar

 - ¼ teaspoon baking powder

 - pinch of salt

-- 1 tbsp melted coconut oil (canola oil works too)
+- 1 tablespoon melted coconut oil (canola oil works too)

-- 3 tbsp dairy free milk (can use water or DF coffee creamer for flavor option)
+- 3 tablespoon dairy free milk (can use water or DF coffee creamer for flavor option)

 - vegan chocolate chips